BjarneHelgesen/PythonCourse/README.md

 ## What are classes?
 Classes are custom data types.
-These data types can be similar to built in-data types, (e.g. `int, float, list, tuple, string,` etc.), it can model things from real life, such as books, customers, webpages, databases, text fields, it have some convenience functionionality (e.g. integer 0 to 59 which wraps around), or other uses.
+These data types can be similar to built in-data types, (such as `int, float, list, tuple, string,` etc.), it can model things from real life, such as books, customers, webpages, databases, text fields, it have some convenience functionionality (e.g. integer 0 to 59 which wraps around), or other uses.

 Classes typically work well to encapsulate (and hide implementation details of) high-level abstractions.